 Many students can earn a wage (minimum wage or above) or receive a stipend for their time in an internship.
 While it is wonderful if a student can earn money while completing an internship, we encourage students to be open to all opportunities which provide them with important professional skill development in their field of interest.

 Where can students go for graduate school information?

-The CDC provides resources which help students to prepare for the graduate school application process.
+The CCC provides resources which help students to prepare for the graduate school application process.
 This includes writing personal statements, application essays, and preparing for graduate school interviews.
 We are available for mock interview appointments as well.

 Are students encouraged to attend career fairs?

-The CDC coordinates several career fairs on the AU campus which students are encouraged to attend throughout the year.
+The CCC coordinates several career fairs on the AU campus which students are encouraged to attend throughout the year.
 Career fairs provide a terrific way for students to begin to grow their professional network and practice interview skills.
-The CDC also participates in several career fairs held in the Indianapolis area as a member of a career consortium.
+The CCC also participates in several career fairs held in the Indianapolis area as a member of a career consortium.
 These much larger events provide our students with access to recruiters who are hiring interns and full-time employees, many of whom conduct interviews at these events.

-While the CDC provides many opportunities for students to network with hiring professionals (e.g., career fairs and campus visits), we do not place students in post-graduate jobs.
+While the CCC provides many opportunities for students to network with hiring professionals (e.g., career fairs and campus visits), we do not place students in post-graduate jobs.
 However, we do provide job search and preparation services for all students who take advantage of these opportunities while they are here.
 We also coordinate on-campus recruiting visits through which employers come to campus to recruit and interview students for internship and job opportunities.

 How do students find out about job openings?

 We post countless job and internship opportunities on the Raven CareerLink (RCL) site which is a FREE service for AU students.
-We also have links to many industry-specific job boards available on the CDC website for students to explore.
+We also have links to many industry-specific job boards available on the CCC website for students to explore.